termpaint/termpaint/doc/termpaintx.rst

-For applications that deal with any kind of asynchronous events, apart from the terminal, it’s recommended to use a custom integration or an external integration into an general event loop.
+For applications that deal with any kind of asynchronous events, apart from the terminal, it’s recommended to use a custom integration or an external integration into a general event loop.
 But for simple applications that only deal with synchronous data sources and time based events this simple integration can be used.